 How to Check the Mac Processor Speed

 Want to know how fast a Mac is?
-You can check a Macs processor speed a few different ways, but here are two methods: super easy through the GUI, and a more advanced way through the command line.
+You can check a Macs processor clock speed, chip type, and CPU architecture a few different ways, but we’ll cover two quick methods to determine the clock speed of a given Mac.
+First, a super easy glance at processor speed through the GUI, and second, a more advanced way to find processor details through the command line.

-Check a Mac CPU the Easy Way: GUI
+Check a Mac CPU the Easy Way from the Apple menu

-You will then get a window that shows what version of Mac OS X you are running, what your processor and processor speed is, and how much memory your Mac has.
+This window shows what version of Mac OS X you are running, what your processor and processor speed is, and how much memory your Mac has, amongst other details.

 If you want, you can then go through and check CPU usage through the Mac Task Manager, known as the Activity Monitor.

-Check a Macs CPU the Fun Way: Command Line
+Check a Macs CPU via the Command Line

 The GUI is easy, but what fun is that?
 What if you want to check a machines processor remotely through ssh?
+Maybe you’re stuck in Single User Mode and want to check CPU data from the command line?
 Let’s use the Terminal instead.

 Using the following command you can check what the CPU is: